 The individual and group task on mean values that pupils had to solve

-All students in class 6a sold tickets.
+All pupils in class 6a sold tickets.
 They did not sell the same amount of lottery tickets each.

 This is how many tickets the girls in the class sold: